panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 - a short description of the reasons why the technology wasn't adopted
 - a short statement of the lessons that researchers can learn from our experience with this technology.

-This document has been built collaboratively.
-To contribute your experience, please send a Github pull request to https://github.com/panrg/draft-dawkins-panrg-what-not-to-do.

 # Contributions {#Contributions}

-Additional contributions that provide Lessons Learned beyond those already captured in {{LessonsLearned}} are welcomed.
+These contributions were analyzed to arrive at the Lessons Learned captured in {{LessonsLearned}}.

 ## Stream Transport (ST, ST2, ST2+) {#ST2}